seanlynch7194/serverless-social-media-bot/readme.md

 All the required environment variables should be added as GitHub Secrets.

+## Changing The Schedule
+The Publisher Lambda function will be invoked once a day, you can change the rate in `serverless.yml`.

 ## Build
 Application is written in Typescript to compile into plain Javascript use the build command